mongodb/mongo/docs/building.md

 * Python 2.7.x and Pip modules:
   * See the section "Python Prerequisites" below.

-MongoDB supports the following architectures: arm64, ppc64le, s390x, and x86-64.
+MerizoDB supports the following architectures: arm64, ppc64le, s390x, and x86-64.
 More detailed platform instructions can be found below.

-MongoDB Tools
+MerizoDB Tools
 --------------

-The MongoDB command line tools (mongodump, mongorestore, mongoimport, mongoexport, etc) have been rewritten in [Go](http://golang.org/) and are no longer included in this repository.
+The MerizoDB command line tools (merizodump, merizorestore, merizoimport, merizoexport, etc) have been rewritten in [Go](http://golang.org/) and are no longer included in this repository.

-The source for the tools is now available at [mongodb/mongo-tools](https://github.com/mongodb/mongo-tools).
+The source for the tools is now available at [merizodb/merizo-tools](https://github.com/merizodb/merizo-tools).

 Python Prerequisites
 ---------------

-In order to build MongoDB, Python 2.7.x is required, and several Python modules.
+In order to build MerizoDB, Python 2.7.x is required, and several Python modules.
 To install the required Python modules, run:

     $ pip2 install -r etc/pip/compile-requirements.txt